userlandkernel/ios-unstripped-kexts/rom/readme.md

 A dump of iPhone 4 CDMA SecureROM (bootrom).

 ## SecureROM 1991.0.0.2.16 Release
-A dump of Apple A8 T7001 SecureROM (bootrom).
+A dump of Apple A8X SecureROM (bootrom).
-Apple A8 is used in for example the iPhone 6.
+Apple A8X is used in for example the iPad Air 2.
 A manually partially analyzed and symbolicated IDA database is also available here.

+## SecureROM 3332.0.0.1.23 Release
+A dump of iPhone 8 SecureROM (bootrom).